-The project will be part of a collaboration with the Institute for Medical Research in Malaysia and University of Melbourne, towards the optimal implementation of Wolbachia-based dengue control strategies in Malaysia and beyond.
+The project will be part of a collaboration (funded by the Wellcome Trust) with the Institute for Medical Research in Malaysia and University of Melbourne, Australia, towards the optimal implementation of Wolbachia-based dengue control strategies in Malaysia and beyond.

 You will be an enthusiastic, self-motivated, and well organised scientist with knowledge, experience and proven ability to produce work of the highest standard suitable for publication in leading international peer-reviewed journals.
-Applications are encouraged from candidates who have a PhD in molecular entomology, arbovirology, or other relevant subject and with a strong background in insect molecular biology or arbovirology.
+Applications are encouraged from candidates who have a strong background in mosquito research, and particularly those with a PhD in a relevant subject.
 Excellent oral and written communication skills, along with the ability to work independently and co-operatively within a team are essential attributes for this post.

 Informal enquiries should be directed to Prof Steven Sinkins (email@example.com)

-The post has funding until 31 May 2021 in the first instance.
+The post has funding for 3 years in the first instance.

-For further details and to submit an electronic application online visit: www.glasgow.ac.uk/jobs and look for Job Reference No 017886.
+For further details and to submit an electronic application online visit: www.glasgow.ac.uk/jobs and look for Job Reference No M00743.

 Please follow our Facebook and Twitter pages for updates on new vacancies.